jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AssertionError: (2, 5) != 10
     AssertionError: (-9, -5) != 45

-  I change it to the product of the inputs, matching the name of the :ref:`function<functions>`
+  I change it to the multiplication of the inputs to match the name of the :ref:`function<functions>`

   .. code-block:: python
+    :emphasize-lines: 2

     def multiply(a, b):
         return a * b